jenpyle/meet/README.md

 ## Features, User stories, and Scenarios
 ### __FEATURE 1: FILTER EVENTS BY CITY__
-As a user,\
-I should be able to filter events by city\
-So that I can see the list of events that take place in that city
+*As a user, I should be able to filter events by city, so that I can see the list of events that take place in that city*

 __SCENARIO 1: WHEN USER HASN’T SEARCHED FOR A CITY, SHOW UPCOMING EVENTS FROM ALL CITIES.__\
 __Given__ user hasn’t searched for any city\